KaiNorberg/PatchworkOS/README.md

 ### File System

-- Vnode and dentry based VFS with RCU traversal, hardlinks, symlinks, per-process namespaces, etc.
+- Vnode and dentry based VFS with RCU traversal, hardlinks, symlinks, etc.
 - Custom [Framebuffer BitMaP](https://github.com/KaiNorberg/fbmp) (.fbmp) image format, allows for faster loading by removing the need for parsing.
 - Custom [Grayscale Raster Font](https://github.com/KaiNorberg/grf) (.grf) font format, allows for antialiasing and kerning without complex vector graphics.

 ### User Space

 - Theming via [config files](https://github.com/KaiNorberg/PatchworkOS/blob/main/root/cfg).
-- Capability based containerization security model using per-process mountpoint namespaces.
+- Capability security model.
 See [Security](#security) for more info.
 - Note that currently a heavy focus has been placed on the kernel and low-level stuff, so user space is quite small... for now.

 ---